 Problem-Plagued Vegas-to-Reno Race Marked by Inability to Enforce Permit Rules

-Las Vegas — Still reeling from the death of eight spectators at an off-road vehicle race this past Saturday, the U.S. Bureau of Land Management (BLM) is slated to host an even bigger, faster and more wide-open race this weekend.
+Las Vegas, NV — Still reeling from the death of eight spectators at an off-road vehicle race this past Saturday, the U.S. Bureau of Land Management (BLM) is slated to host an even bigger, faster and more wide-open race this weekend.
 The “Vegas-to-Reno” Race is even harder to police than last Saturday’s California 200 Race in San Bernardino County, according to Public Employees for Environmental Responsibility (PEER).

 The 534-mile Vegas-to-Reno Race crosses the scenic and fragile Mojave and Great Basin Deserts.
 Its fast open course crosses roads and public lands near towns where spectators can gather.
 The race also cuts through the Hawthorne Army Ammunition Depot.
 This race has a history of problems and is notoriously difficult for BLM to monitor to ensure that permit conditions for the event are followed.

 To date, BLM has yet to announce any new restrictions or safeguards for this weekend’s event in Nevada.
 In a telephone message to PEER yesterday, BLM Tonopah manager Tom Seley indicated that he will have to rely mostly on the speed racers themselves to monitor the course and try to avoid coming close to spectators.

 Following last year’s race, Stacey Antilla, a BLM Outdoor Recreation Planner at the Tonopah BLM station, resigned in frustration, after her efforts to properly plan and mitigate the damage resulting from the Vegas-to-Reno ORV race were thwarted by her own agency management.
 A PEER whistleblower complaint to BLM Director Bob Abbey, the former BLM Nevada Director, disappointingly has not produced admission of fault or promises to reform.